sapirani/GreenSecurityMeasurementAndOptimizationFramework/README.md

 ### Modes of Execution
 There are 3 modes of execution:
-1. No main program - the code measures the resource usage without running any program.
+1. Baseline measurement - the code measures the resource usage without running any program.
 This is the baseline consumption of other system processes running in the background.
 2. One scan - the code starts scanning.
 Meanwhile, the code keeps measuring the resource usage.
 3. Continuous scan - the code runs a program, and when the scan is over it immediately starts a new one.
 The code ends when at least a certain amount of time has elapsed and at least a certain amount of battery capacity has drained decreased.